SergeWilfried/dunia-protocol-core/docs/protocol/staking/feirewardsdistributor.md

 function setDripFrequency(uint256 _frequency) external;
 ```

-Sets the frequency with which the contract calls the FeiStakingRewards.
+Sets the frequency with which the contract calls the DuniaStakingRewards.

 ### setIncentiveAmount